Al-Hasakah: Climate

 Al-Hasakah has a Mediterranean-influenced semi-arid climate (BSh) with very hot dry summers and cool wet winters with occasional frosty nights.

 Demographics

 In 1939, French mandate authorities reported the following population numbers for different ethnic/religious groups in al-Hasakah city centre:

 In 1992, Al-Hasakah was described as "an Arab city with a growing Kurdish population."
-Christians—mostly Arameans, plus a smaller number of Armenians—also live in the city.
+Christians—mostly Assyrians, plus a smaller number of Armenians—also live in the city.

 In 2004, the city's population was 188,160.
-Al-Hasakah has an ethnically diverse population of Arabs, Kurds and Arameans, with a smaller number of Armenians.
+Al-Hasakah has an ethnically diverse population of Arabs, Kurds and Assyrians, with a smaller number of Armenians.

 Religion

 There are more than forty mosques in the city, as well as at least nine church buildings, serving a large number of Christians of various rites.
 The Cathedral of the Assumption of Mary is the episcopal see of the non-metropolitan Syriac Catholic Archeparchy of Al Hasakah-Nisibis, which depends directly on the Syriac Catholic Patriarch of Antioch.